 Years ago, physicians were wary of bariatric surgery because it was seen as unsafe and risky.
 Today, with advancements in bariatrics and new medical devices, weight loss surgery is seen as a life-saving treatment option for many individuals.
 Now, many physicians are recommending their obese patients to undergo bariatric surgery, because of all the benefits it has.

 We have gathered a list of the top weight loss surgeons in Houston, Texas; surgeons and physicians who can help you slim down and live a healthier life.

 Types of Weight Loss Surgeries:

 Bariatric Surgeries come in two types: restrictive and malabsorptive; both produce weight loss but have different functions to the body.

 Types of restrictive bariatric surgeries:

 - Gastric Sleeve Surgery (otherwise known as Vertical Sleeve Gastrectomy) – produces the additional benefit of Ghrelin (Hunger Hormone) Production Decrease.

 - Gastric Banding Surgery (known more commonly by the brand names, Lap-Band and REALIZE band).

 - Gastric Sleeve Plication, a new weight loss surgery yet to be confirmed of its efficacy, very few surgeons in the United States perform surgery.

 Malabsorptive Bariatric Surgery aims to reduce the amount of food that gets digested in the intestines.
 This allows food to pass the intestines undigested, allowing individuals to have lower caloric intakes.
-Today, no malabsorptive-only procedures are being performed, instead a combination malabsorptive and restrictive procedures are being performed.
+Today, no malabsorptive-only procedures are being performed, instead, a combination of malabsorptive and restrictive procedures are being performed.

 Types of restrictive and malabsorptive bariatric surgeries: